Explore how your team can use Hiver.

 Below are three of the most commonly used metrics for measuring customer happiness:

-• Customer Effort Score (CES) — Dixon and his team developed this now-ubiquitous metric as a result of their research.
+• Customer Effort Score (CES) — Dixon and his team developed this now-ubiquitous metric due to their research.
 You get CES by asking customers to rate on a numerical scale how easy you made it for them to resolve their issues.

 • Net Promoter Score (NPS) — NPS tells you which customers are your brand’s detractors, passives, and promoters.
 You get NPS by asking customers to rate their likelihood of recommending your business to someone else.